Keytruda (pembrolizumab)

 Chest pain, shortness of breath, and a cough may indicate a serious reaction that should be addressed immediately.[1]

-Keytruda for Mesothelioma
+Keytruda Research and Mesothelioma

 Right now, indications for Keytruda do not include most mesothelioma patients, but research is underway to determine if it could be an effective and safe treatment for this cancer.